Welcome!

 Maudy also shared a bottle design with one of Odeon's perfumes.

 Mori's Oui ou Non? and Choisy's Pour la Danse came in a 2 oz bottle by Baccarat.
 Also used by Parfums Miga in 1932 for their Pois de Senteur.
-Baccarat created this desirable perfume bottle of opaque pink crystal featuring a molded and textured recessed surface design of a stylized floral motif.
+Baccarat created this desirable perfume bottle of opaque pink crystal featuring a molded and textured recessed surface design of a stylized floral motif, evoking a sense of timeless beauty.
 A rectangular pink glass stopper completes the presentation.
-The gilded foil paper label is affixed along the side of the bottle.
-The bottle stands 4" tall.
+The addition of the gilded foil paper label affixed to the side adds to the sense of luxury and attention to detail.
+At 4" tall, it was a piece that would make quite a statement on any vanity or dressing table.

 Mori also reused one of Fontanis' Baccarat bottles first used in 1921.